Austrian Crown Jewels

-The Austrian Crown Jewels (Insignien des Kaisertums Österreich) are the regalia and vestments worn by the Holy Roman Emperor, and later by the Emperor of Austria, during the coronation ceremony and other state functions.
+The Austrian Crown Jewels is the collective term for the regalia, insignia, crown jewels, jewellry and vestments owned and worn by the House of Habsburg rulers and members of the imperial family.
+These include the regalia of the Holy Roman Emperor, and later by the Emperor of Austria, during the coronation ceremony and other state functions.
 The term refers to the following objects: the crowns, sceptres, orbs, swords, rings, crosses, holy relics and royal robes, as well as several other objects connected with the ceremony.
 The collection dates from the 10th to the 19th centuries, and it reflects more than a thousand years of European history.
-It is kept in the Imperial Treasury at the Hofburg Palace in Vienna, Austria.
+The vast majority is kept in the Imperial Treasury at the Hofburg Palace in Vienna, Austria.

-The most outstanding objects are the insignia of the hereditary Empire of Austria.
+The most outstanding objects are the insignia of the hereditary Empire of Austria, later Austria-Hungary.
 They consist of the Imperial Crown, the Imperial Orb and Sceptre, the mantle of the Austrian Empire, and the Coronation Robes of the Kingdom of Lombardy–Venetia.
 The Imperial Crown, Orb, Cross, and Holy Lance of the Holy Roman Empire are also highlights.
 The first five parts are called the Weltliche Schatzkammer (secular/worldly treasury) and the ecclesiastical part the Geistliche Schatzkammer (spiritual treasury).
 The Schatzkammer is under the administration of the Kunsthistorisches Museum (Museum of Fine Arts).